azoth-lang/azoth.language.reference/src/pointers.md

 used.
 Pointers are very similar to pointers in languages like C, C++ and Rust.
 Many operations on pointers are inherently dangerous and require an unsafe context.

-Only pointers to value types can be declared.
+Only pointers to unmanaged struct or value types can be declared.
 Because reference types allow for a subtype relationship, references are "fat."
 Meaning they contain both a pointer to the data and a pointer to a vtable.
 Pointers don't support this, they are "thin."
 Thus it must be possible to know the exact type and size at compile time.
-This is true of value types.
+This is true of value and struct types.

 ## Address Of

 A pointer to a value can be obtained using the address of operator `@`.
-For value types, the address of operator takes the address of the variable so the pointer points to the variable which is typically on the stack.
+For struct types, the address of operator takes the address of the variable so the pointer points to the variable which is typically on the stack.
 Taking the address of something is a safe operation.

 ```azoth